salaboy/from-monolith-to-k8s/README.md

 ## Development Flow

 If you access the application via the API Gateway service you should see the User Interface connecting to all the backend services and displaying each service version number.
-If you click on the version numbers, you will be taken to github site for the release that was used to build this service.
+If you click on the version numbers, you will be taken to Github site for the release that was used to build this service.
 In other words, you have tracebility from source to the actual service that is running in your cluster.
 Using the version number you can fetch the docker image which was tagged with that version and also the Helm Chart that was created for deploying this application into the staging environment.

 ![Release Streams](/imgs/release-streams.png)